LazyBun/owasp-top10-security/PITCHME.md

 ## What's that?

 Title says it all, but for example:
-- insecure default configurations |
+- Insecure default configurations |
-- open S3 buckets |
-- misconfigured HTTP headers |
+- Misconfigured HTTP headers |
-- error messages containing sensitive information |
+- Error messages containing sensitive information |
-- not patching or upgrading systems, frameworks, dependencies, and components in a timely fashion (or at all) |
+- Not patching or upgrading systems, frameworks, dependencies, and components in a timely fashion |

 +++